 A trainer is the person who trains the horse intended for racing.
 There are three grades of trainer's licences that you can apply for:

 - Grade C: allows you to prepare, educate and exercise a horse, however you cannot trial it or nominate it to race.

 - Grade B: allows you to train a horse which you own or partly own or which is owned by your spouse, other domestic partner, parent, sibling or child, or any horse approved by the Agency upon your written application.

 - Grade A: allows you to train any horse.

 Licensed trainers must ensure that all persons carrying out the activities of a stablehand are licensed as stablehands.
 This is a separate application process.

-Please be aware that that you must comply with the specified rules and your licence may be subject to conditions.
+Please be aware that you must comply with the specified rules and your licence may be subject to conditions.

 Please use the contact details below to find out more information.